Parsa307/Shamesung/README.md

 ## Shady Practices

-Samsung has taken several controversial steps to restrict user freedom:
+Samsung has taken steps to restrict user freedom:

 - Knox Warranty Bit tripping: Rooting your device **WILL** trip your Knox Warranty Bit, this action is not reversible in any way.
 - Bootloader cannot be unlocked in Newer Versions: Users cannot unlock the bootloader starting from Samsung One UI 8.0.